cncf/devstats.archive/README.md

 # Repository groups

-There are some groups of repositories that are groupped together as a repository groups.
+There are some groups of repositories that are grouped together as a repository groups.
 There are defined in [repo_groups.sql](https://github.com/cncf/devstats/blob/master/scripts/repo_groups.sql).

 To setup default repository groups: